Wrexham Glyndŵr University is committed to understanding and managing its impact on the environment. The main priorities are:

 Priority 5 - Quality Assurance

-The SHE department are the drivers of environmental and sustainability projects and objectives benchmarking against similar organisations.
+The SHE department is the drivers of environmental and sustainability projects and objectives benchmarking against similar organisations.
 The team ensure that departments align strategic priorities for the university and that an environmental management system is achieved.

 Individual departments are responsible for their own waste disposal, in accordance with current health, safety and environmental legislation.